CBL17/CBL17/README.md

 - 20 year-old Computer Engineering major at Purdue University!
 - Interested in computer architecture, operating systems, and most of all: space!
-- Currently working on a custom RTOS for the Cortex-M7 MCU
+- Currently working on a YAML parser using Zig!

 <!--
 **CBL17/CBL17** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.